Saint Louis University's Center for Intercultural Studies offers many resources to students, including the following

 Counterpoint offers a new kind of strategic advice designed to tackle emerging forms of cultural and social risks and their impact on politics, policy, markets and security.

 The Dialogue Society is a registered charity, established in London in 1999, with the aim of advancing social cohesion by connecting communities, empowering people to engage and contributing to the development of ideas on dialogue and community building.
 It does this by bringing people together through discussion forums, courses, capacity building publications and outreach.
 It operates nation-wide with regional branches across the UK.
 It was founded by British Muslims of Turkish background inspired by the teachings and example of Muslim scholar and peace advocate Fethullah Gülen.
-The Dialogue Society is not a religious or ethnic organisation.
+The Dialogue Society is not a religious or ethnic organization.
 It aims to facilitate dialogue on a whole range of social issues, regardless of any particular faith or religion.
 It stands for democracy, human rights, the non-instrumentalisation of religion in politics, equality and freedom of speech.

 European Wergeland Centre

 The European Wergeland Centre (EWC) is a resource center for education professionals, researchers, civil society, policymakers, parents and students.

 EWC was established by the Council of Europe and Norway to support member states to bridge policy, research and practice in the field of education for democratic citizenship, human rights and intercultural understanding.